 1699 Mount Sharp Road, Wimberley, TX – Website

 You must have reservations and check for conditions.
 Water is sometimes not safe for swimming, due to high levels of bacteria.
-There is a $16 reservation fee you must pay online, and then an additional $15 per car paid at the entrance, cash or check only (discounts given to seniors).
+There is an $11 reservation fee you must pay online (as of this writing) and an additional $15 per car paid at the entrance, cash only (discounts given to seniors).